 Professor Louis E. Wilson was born on March 1, 1939 in Longview, Texas.
-Wilson earned his B.A. degree from California State University, and his M.A. degree and Ph.D. degree in 1980 from the University of California, Los Angeles, respectively.
+Wilson earned his B.A. degree from California State University.
+He went on to receive his M.A. degree and Ph.D. degree in 1980 from the University of California, Los Angeles.

-Wilson served as a visiting professor of American Studies at the University of Hamburg in Germany, and as a member on the board of trustees of the Museum of African American History in Boston, Massachusetts.
-Wilson received The Blackwell Fellowship and Prize as Outstanding Black New England Scholar in 1991.
+Wilson served as a visiting professor of American Studies at the University of Hamburg in Germany.
+He was also a member of the board of trustees of the Museum of African American History in Boston, Massachusetts.
+Wilson received The Blackwell Fellowship and Prize as Outstanding Black New England Scholar from the American Library Association in 1991.

 Louis E. Wilson was interviewed by The HistoryMakers on December 7, 2018.